 Berries: Use this recipe as a formula for all kinds of fruity dressings.
-Use raspberries, strawberries or blackberries as a substitute for blueberries (or try a mix)!
+Use different types of berries like raspberries, strawberries or blackberries as a substitute for blueberries (or try a mix)!

-Vinegar: If you like a thinner dressing, you can add extra vinegar to this recipe.
+Vinegar: If you like a thinner dressing, you can add extra vinegar or a splash of water to this recipe.
 I recommend adding just one teaspoon at a time so you don't overdo it.
 Stop once you've reached your desired texture!

-Transfer your blueberry vinaigrette to an airtight food storage container or mason jar.
-It should last for 3-4 days in the refrigerator.
-Be sure to shake well before each use!
+Transfer leftover blueberry salad dressing to an airtight container or lidded mason jar.
+Store in the refrigerator for 3-4 days and give it a good shake before each use.

 I especially love adding crumbled goat and feta cheese to salads with blueberry dressing.
-White cheddar is also delicious.
+Blue cheese or white cheddar are also delicious.
 One time, in a pinch, I paired this vinaigrette with queso fresco and it was very tasty!